Intergenerational Pen Pals

 Our Partners

-The Intergenerational Pen Pals Program proudly partners with Wheeling Community Consolidated School District 21 (Tarkington Elementary School) and Consolidated Community School District 15 (Jane Addams Elementary School.
+The Intergenerational Pen Pals Program proudly partners with Wheeling Community Consolidated School District 21 (Tarkington Elementary School), Community Consolidated School District 15 (Jane Addams Elementary School), and AmeriCorps Seniors.

 HOSC School Programs